Morocco–Palestine relations: Contemporary relations

-When the European empires began to abandon their colonial possessions in the MENA after the World War II, with Britain leaving Palestine in 1947, news about the 1948 Arab–Israeli War and the defeat of the Arab armies to the Jewish force had culminated into the anti-Jewish riots in Oujda and Jerada in solidarity with their Palestinian brethren, when Morocco was still a Franco-Spanish protectorate.
-Once Morocco was declared independence in 1956, however, the policy of Morocco was eventually ruled by Hassan II, who is ill-remembered by the Palestinians.
-Hassan II, in particular, was best known for his invitation of Mossad and Shin Bet agents to spy on other Arab leaders at the Arab League's summit in Casablanca 1965 when these leaders were planning for a potential liberation of Palestine, resulting in the 1967 Six-Day War that ended in complete humiliation.
-The same year of the Arab League's summit in Casablanca, Mehdi Ben Barka, a Moroccan opposition politician and a pro-Palestinian sympathiser, disappeared in Paris in October 1965, thought to be murdered under the order of Hassan II.
-Hassan II attempted to reverse the course by sending troops to assist the Arab coalition in the Ramadan War in solidarity with Palestine.
+When the European empires began to abandon their colonial possessions in the MENA after World War II, with Britain leaving Palestine in 1947, news about the 1948 Arab–Israeli War and the defeat of the Arab armies to the Jewish force had culminated into the anti-Jewish riots in Oujda and Jerada in solidarity with their Palestinian brethren, when Morocco was still a Franco-Spanish protectorate.
+Hassan II commanded Moroccan troops to assist the Arab coalition in the Ramadan War in solidarity with Palestine.

 Meanwhile, Palestinians have shown greater sympathy to Morocco's neighbour and arch-rival Algeria and her ally Sahrawi Arab Democratic Republic due to similar revolutionary ideology, which affected the relations with Morocco despite Moroccan population's general support for Palestinian cause.
 Early leaders of the Palestine Liberation Organization (PLO) such as George Habash (who later founded Popular Front for the Liberation of Palestine) and Nayef Hawatmeh encountered El-Ouali Mustapha Sayed and Brahim Ghali in 1970s, where he expressed support for Western Saharan struggle and Polisario against Morocco.
 The rift between Morocco and the Palestinian nationalists almost widened when Hassan II sought to make a separate peace with Israel by hosting President Shimon Peres in 1986, but the Moroccan King subsequently backtracked from the original plan.
 Following the end of Cold War, Morocco and Palestine entered two decades of relatively stable relations.

+Recent years

+On 6 October 2023, the day before the Hamas launched an attack on Israel, Morocco's Minister of Foreign Affairs Nasser Bourita met with Hussein al-Sheikh, Secretary of the Executive Committee of the Palestine Liberation Organization, and reaffirmed Morocco’s unwavering support for the Palestinian cause.
+Thousands of Moroccans took it to the street to protest against Israeli occupation and to stand in solidarity with Palestine.
+Many Israeli flags were burned during the protest and many called to denounce the Israel–Morocco normalization agreement.
+Many political parties called on the people to boycott Israeli products.
+On 24 October 2023, King Mohammed VI instructed to send two military planes filled with humanitarian aid to Palestinian populations.
+Morocco provided water, food and medicine to Gaza in coordination with the Egyptian Red Crescent.